pagekit/docs/folder-structure.md

 # Folder Structure

-The following table gives you an overview on the folder structure in Pagekit.
+<p class="uk-article-lead">The following table gives you an overview on the folder structure in Pagekit.</p>

 | Folder | Description |
 |--------|-------------|